 Daniel studied Humanities and Media at Birkbeck University, with an emphasis on visual culture and spectatorship.
 He is now embarking on the next step of his academic journey and undertaking an MA in Contemporary Literature and Culture.
 A keen writer from an early age, he currently produces articles for the London Photography Diary as well as a number of other online publications.
 He also maintains a blog of personal creative work entitled The End of Fiction; a mixture of poetry, prose and film.

-Julie N. Samuels, Esq. – NY Editor
+Emily Henderson – NY Editor

 Emily is a photography student, due to graduate from Nottingham Trent University this year.
 She has explored many different types of photography throughout her time at university, she wrote her dissertation on the selfie and her photographic work explores the urban landscape at night.
 Emily is looking forward to pursuing a career as a picture editor or picture researcher once she has left university.